Continuous-time quantum walks on a defective lattice: Boosting the spreading of delocalized states through Parrondo's strategy: Results and Discussion

-Panels (a) and (b) of Fig.~\ref{Fig3} also highlight a pronounced asymmetry for Gaussian initial states and a restoration of symmetry when opposite phases are applied.
-This behavior originates from phase-induced chirality: localized initial states, whose evolution begins solely at $j=0$, preserve spatial symmetry, whereas Gaussian states distribute amplitude over multiple sites and acquire different phases when propagating from $j=\pm1$ toward the defect.
+Figures \ref{Fig4}(a) and \ref{Fig4}(b) also highlight a pronounced asymmetry for Gaussian initial states for $\theta_-=\theta_+=0$ and a restoration of symmetry when $\theta_-=0$ and $\theta_+=\pi$ are applied.
+This behavior originates from phase-induced chirality: Localized initial states, whose evolution begins solely at $j=0$, preserve spatial symmetry, whereas Gaussian states distribute amplitude over multiple sites and acquire different phases when propagating from $j=\pm1$ toward the defect.
 These phase-shifted contributions generate a directional bias in the probability flow.
-When the phase difference satisfies $\Delta\theta=\pi$, destructive interference removes this bias, restoring the symmetric profile and demonstrating direct control of state localization via local phase tuning.

-Figure~\ref{Fig4} further show that the defect-site probability decays as $P_0 \propto (\gamma t)^{-1}$, vanishing in the long-time limit.
-This power-law decay confirms that the defect does not support persistent trapping in this regime, consistent with the known return-probability scaling of one-dimensional CTQWs~\cite{konno2010localization}.
+When the phases are $\theta_+=\pi$ and $\theta_-=0$, destructive interference removes this bias, restoring the symmetric profile and demonstrating direct control of state localization via local phase tuning.
+See the Appendix, where this mechanism is demonstrated analytically on defective $L_5$.
+Figures \ref{Fig4}(c) and \ref{Fig4}(d) show $P_0$ as a function of the phase $\theta$ for $\theta_-=\theta_+=\theta$ and $\theta_-=-\theta_+=\theta$, respectively, for the time frames $\gamma t=100$ (dashed lines) and $\gamma t=1000$ (solid lines).
+To show both cases on the same scale, we rescaled $P_0$ by their respective $\gamma t$, finding that $P_0$ vanishes at long times.
+As a representative example, the insets in Figs.~\ref{Fig4}(c) and \ref{Fig4}(d) show $P_0$ as a function of $\gamma t$ for $\sigma_0=10$ and $\theta=\pi/4$.
+A power-law fit confirms the asymptotic scaling $P_0\propto(\gamma t)^{-1}$ once the long-time regime is reached.
+This power-law decay suggests that the defect does not support persistent trapping in this regime, consistent with the known return-probability scaling of one-dimensional CTQWs~\cite{konno2010localization}.
 Thus, although phase defects can transiently influence state localization, they do not generate long-lived bound states under the parameters explored here.